 8. Vacate Reason.
 This is optional, but you can provide the reason for terming the lease or rental agreement.
 Providing a reason is helpful if the tenant wants to terminate the lease before the end of the lease term.

 9. Where to Forward Security Deposit.
-Provide the full name and address of where the landlord should forward any security deposit and notices.
+Provide the full name and address where the landlord should forward any security deposit and notices.

 Notice to Vacate Letter FAQs